matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 Add the following specific error code as a code that can be returned by the two endpoints given above:
  * `M_TOKEN_INCORRECT`: Indicates that the token that the user entered to validate the session is incorrect.

+HTTP status code 400 should be used for this error.

 Additionally specify that the following common error codes can be returned:
  * `M_INVALID_PARAM`: One of the supplied parameters in not valid.
  * `M_SESSION_EXPIRED`: The validation session is question has expired.

+HTTP status code 400 should also be used for both of these errors.

 Also change the C/S API's definition of [`POST /_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken) to specify that the entire API is the same, including response / error codes, rather than just parameters.